ryanzietlow/ryanzietlow/README.md

 Software Engineering Coordinator @ Queen's Data Analytics Assosciation
 ----------------------------------------------------------------------

 Hello there!
-I'm a second-year student at Queen's University, immersing myself in the exciting realms of sports analytics, finance, AI, computer architecture, and chip design. 🏒💻
+I'm a third-year student at Queen's University, immersing myself in the exciting realms of sports analytics, finance, AI, computer architecture, and chip design. 🏒💻

 * 🌍  I'm based in Canada
 * ✉️  You can contact me at [linkedin.com/in/zietlowryan](mailto:linkedin.com/in/zietlowryan)